-In 2023, Royal Roads University's GHG emissions totalled 720 tCO2e, representing a 49% reduction from our 2010 baseline.
-This GHG reduction has been achieved mostly through RRU's switching from conventional methane gas to Renewable Natural Gas (known as RNG or biomethane).
+In 2023, Royal Roads University's offsetable GHG emissions totalled 720 tCO2e, representing a 49% reduction from our 2010 baseline.
+This GHG reduction has been achieved mostly through RRU's switching from conventional methane gas2 to Renewable Natural Gas (known as RNG or biomethane).
 Through this program, the university designated 100 per cent of its fuel as RNG, thereby reducing offsetable GHG emissions associated with direct fuel consumption.
-RRU's GHG trend is outlined in Figure 1.
+RRU's GHG trend is outlined in Figure 13.
 In 2024, RRU expects to meet and exceed both its 2025 and its 2030 reduction targets through use of RNG.
+Royal Roads total GHG emissions for 2023 are 961 tCO2e (which includes 240 tonnes of biogenic emissions (tBioCO2e) plus 720 tCO2e).
+This represents a 34 per cent reduction from RRU's overall baseline of 1465 tCO2e in 2010.

 Figure 1.
-RRU's GHG Emission Trend 2010 - 2023 and Future Targets (2025, 2030 & 2050)
+RRU's Offsetable GHG Emissions, 2010 - 2023 and Future Targets (2025, 2030 & 2050)

-&lt;sup>1 Scope 3 emissions are indirect emissions that are created as a consequence of an institution's activities both up and downstream in its value chain.
+1 Scope 3 emissions are indirect emissions that are created as a consequence of an institution's activities both up and downstream in its value chain.
 These include emissions related to commuting, business travel, waste, purchased goods and services, investments, etc.

-&lt;sup>2 Methane gas is also known as "natural gas."
+2 Methane gas is also known as "natural gas."
 RRU's source for this fuel is FortisBC, which supplies gas that is 95% methane (FortisBC).
 Methane has a global warming potential 28 times stronger that CO2 (BC Ministry of Environment and Climate Change, 2023).
 Studies have shown that using the terminology of "natural gas" implies a clean source of energy and an undeservedly positive public perception (Yale, 2022).
 In recognition of these factors, RRU has changed its terminology.

-&lt;sup>3 Note that annual totals have been updated as per 2023 province-wide emission factor adjustments.
+3 Note that annual totals have been updated as per 2023 province-wide emission factor adjustments.